 In “They Ask, You Answer”, Marcus Sheridan states that the future of marketing lies in companies becoming educators instead of advertisers.

-He suggests that businesses should focus on providing answers to their customers’ questions instead of pushing products.
+He suggests that businesses should focus on providing open, honest and trustworthy answers to their customers’ questions, instead of simply pushing products.

 While traditional advertising techniques still have a place in today’s market, Marcus Sheridan’s book provides an interesting perspective on how businesses can adapt their marketing strategies to meet the needs of modern consumers.